+Student's Signature

+Birth Date

-Student's Signature Birth date Grade in School Date Parent's or Guardian's Signature Date
+Grade in School

+Date

 Ohio Department of Health Concussion Information Sheet For Interscholastic Athletics

 Dear Parent/Guardian and Athletes,

 This information sheet is provided to assist you and your child in recognizing the signs and symptoms of a concussion.
 Every athlete is different and responds to a brain injury differently, so seek medical attention if you suspect your child has a concussion.
 Once a concussion occurs, it is very important your athlete return to normal activities slowly, so he/she does not do more damage to his/her brain.